lliendo/Radar/docs/overview.rst

     Radar is a monitoring tool that tries to make things simple and easy.
-Radar is not an advanced monitoring tool and you may not find all features that you may find in other monitoring solutions, however Radar's philosophy relies heavily on these two ideas :
+Radar is not an advanced monitoring tool and you may not find all features that you may find in other monitoring solutions because Radar's philosophy relies heavily on these two ideas :

-        * Simplicity : Both user-interface and source code are intended to be as simple as possible.
-The code isn't designed to grow indefinetly mainly because its behaviour can be better controlled and tested.
-The code is designed to be easy to understand and modify.
-Its main ideas are described in the internals section of this document to make it easy anyone play with the code.
+        * Simplicity : Both user-interface and source code are intended to be as simple and clean as possible.
+The code isn't designed to grow indefinetly mainly because by limiting its scope, its behaviour can be better controlled, tested and understood.
+The code is designed to be understood by anyone who has some Python and OOP knowledge.
+          Its main ideas are described later in the internals section of this document.

         * Extendability : As you will see later Radar is not focused on any particular resource monitoring.
-Instead it allows you to easily integrate any custom designed checks to verify any resource that you want.
-This does not only applies to IT infratructure, you could get for example data from a sensor that is attached to a PC or device that runs the Python interpreter.
+Instead it allows you to integrate any custom designed checks to verify any resource that you want.
+          This does not only applies to IT infratructure, you could for example read data from a sensor that is attached to a PC or device that is capable of running the Python interpreter.

-    Once you got you Radar server up and running any number of clients may connect and after a user-defined interval they will be polled.
-The following diagram shows the big picture on how Radar operates :
+    Once you get the Radar server up and running any number of clients may connect and after a user-defined interval they will be constantly polled.
+    The following diagram shows the big picture how Radar operates :

     .. image:: _static/radar-overview.svg
         :target: _static/radar-overview.svg